Firefighters extinguish New London house fire

 A large crowd gathered within a few feet of the burning home as firefighter hose crews poured water into the flames, which were extinguished within seconds.

-In addition to the New London department, firefighters from Waterford were also at the scene, along with emergency medical personnel from Groton Ambulance.
+In addition to the New London department, firefighters from Waterford along with the Naval Submarine Base, Norwich and Electric Boat departments responded to the fire along with emergency medical personnel from Groton Ambulance.